 Chief model builder on that Project was Joshua Stephens, graduate student in architecture, NC State University.
 Josh’s colleagues in the Masters in Architecture program also worked on the Paul’s Cross Project.
 Craig Johnson and Chelsea Sacks developed the template for the website.
 Jordan Gray did renderings of the Visual Model for the website.

 Work resumed on the Visual Model when we received our second NEH Digital Humanities grant in 2015.
-Graduate students in NC State’s College of Design who have worked on the Visual Model since then include Grey Isley, Eli Simaan, Cameron Westbrook, Smith Marks, Austin Corriher, and Caroline Cox.
+Graduate students in NC State’s College of Design who have worked on the Visual Model since then include Grey Isley, Eli Simaan, Scott Needham, Andrew McCall, Cameron Westbrook, Smith Marks, Austin Corriher, and Caroline Cox.

-For the current stage of the website, Austin Corriher is in charge of rendering the images for use on the website.
-Caroline Cox is responsible for the fly-around video.
+For the current stage of the website, Austin Corriher rendered the images for use on the website.
+Caroline Cox created the fly-around video.

 Grey Isley has had a special role in the Cathedral Project.
 After working extensively on the Visual Model while a student in NC State’s Masters in Architecture program and taking a few years off, Grey resumed work on the Project as a student in NC State’s PhD program in Design.
-Grey has taken full responsibility for developing the Virtual Reality installation of the Project, about which there is more information elsewhere on this site.
+Grey also created the first draft of the Virtual Reality installation of the Project, about which there is more information elsewhere on this site.

 John has brought a lifetime of knowledge about the buildings of medieval and early modern London to our work.
 He has been a steady guide through the complexities of building design.
 I like to say to our visual modelers that if John says their realization of an early modern London building is satisfactory, we do not need to worry about what anyone else says about it.

-John has worked actively on the Pauls Cross and Cathedral Projects as advisor to the visual modelers at NC State as well as supervisor for folks on the staff of the Museum of London Archaeology (MOLA) who did some of the most complex modeling tasks, including the Great Rose Window (Mark Samuel), the main parts of the walls and vaulting (Carlos Lemos), and the choir stalls and funeral monuments (Hannah Faux and Juan Jose Fuldain).
+John has worked actively on the Pauls Cross and Cathedral Projects as advisor to the visual modelers at NC State as well as supervisor for folks on the staff of the Museum of London Archaeology (MOLA) who did some of the most complex modeling tasks, including the Great Rose Window (Mark Samuel), the main parts of the walls and vaulting (Carlos Lemos), funeral monuments (Juan Jose Fuldain), the choir stalls (Hannah Faux and John Schofield), and the bishop’s throne and lectern by John Schofield.

 John spent most of his career as an archaeologist at MOLA.
 We were honored when MOLA featured the Cathedral Project in its official 2019 calendar.